New premises licence applications

 - The provision of late night refreshment

-More information on premises licences can be viewed on the GOV.UK website.
+More information on premises licences and how to apply can be viewed on the DirectGov website here.

 Applying for a premises licence